-Peanuts – Roasted and crushed peanuts to add nice crunch
+Peanuts – Roasted and crushed peanuts to add a nice crunch

 Fresh Herbs – Cilantro or Coriander leaves, Thai Red Chilies (thinly sliced)

-Lime Juice - for zesty and tangy taste
+Lime Juice - for a zesty and tangy taste

-Light soy sauce – This really adds to the flavor of the salad.
+Light soy sauce – This really adds to the flavour of the salad.
 Originally fish sauce is used but I replaced it with light soy sauce.

-Rice vinegar – You can either use fresh lime juice or rice vinegar to add tanginess in salad dressing.
+Rice vinegar – You can either use fresh lime juice or rice vinegar to add tanginess to salad dressing.

-Thai ginger – Also known as galangal this adds unique taste in the salad.
+Thai ginger – Also known as galangal this adds a unique taste to the salad.